 Please Contact Us with any questions or comments.

 The latest mesothelioma research includes new immunotherapy drugs, combinations of immunotherapy and chemotherapy, and novel ways of using chemotherapy drugs.
-Researcher are also working on new diagnostic techniques and genetic studies of mutations that may cause mesothelioma.
+Researchers are also working on new diagnostic techniques and genetic studies of mutations that may cause mesothelioma.

 - Nivolumab – A checkpoint inhibitor, it blocks signals from the tumor trying to tell immune system T-cells to leave cancer cells alone

 - Ipilimumab – A monoclonal antibody, it activates the patient’s immune system by going after a protein receptor that normally slow sit down

 The study included more than 600 patients with pleural mesothelioma, half assigned to platinum-based chemotherapy (a standard mesothelioma treatment) and half to immunotherapy.
 The group receiving CheckMate 743 had significantly longer two-year survival times as compared to the traditional therapy, 40.8% compared to 27.0%.

 Chemotherapy is a standard treatment for mesothelioma, while immunotherapy is more experimental.
 Research reported just a few months ago indicates that a combination of the two could be a more effective treatment strategy.